cameronmcinnes/bandland/dev_notes.md

 ## TODO
 * ### auth
-  * feed collection artist nav, w dropdown with logout
-  * (necessary?) add loading class on asynch button press and then remove on promise fulfillment
-  * refactor session_form_modal and session_form into one dumb form
-  * restructure component files
+  * On the log in form (not the modal), the logo is positioned differently than on bandcamp

+* ### style
   * make header a component, multiple headers to render
+  * feed collection artist nav, w dropdown

 ## DONE
 * ### auth